 Now we can go onto the other side of the steering wheel and do the same exact thing carefully pop out that plastic trim then loosen up the bolt and now the airbag can carefully come out.
 So we can remove the wires just like the bmw use, a flathead screwdriver to pry the plastic tab on top of each of the connectors, and then both connectors will come right out and then on this specific airbag.
 We need to remove a ground wire which comes right off and now we can remove the airbag so with the airbag removed, a safety tip when working with airbags always place the airbag somewhere facing up, never face it down.
 If you face it down like this, and it goes off for whatever reason it's going to shoot out, but if you face it up and it goes off, the airbag will just explode and you'll be fine, but we don't have to worry about it.

 The airbags not going off, it's disconnected you'll, be fine, so that gives you a good idea of how similar it is to remove airbags on other cars now to remove the steering wheel.
 All you need to do is unscrew this bolt right here.
 So, let's head back to the bmw and remove our steering wheel, all right now back in the bmw, the steering wheel is held on by that one bolt right there.
 It's a 16 millimeter and there's also a couple electrical connectors connected that we need to remove that way.
+We can take the wheel off, and this is actually a good time for me to explain how the horn works.
+That way.
+You know how to wire in your horn.
+Now i reconnected the battery real quick, so i could show you how this horn works, so this metal plate right here is where the airbag sits and you would press on the airbag to press on the horn.

 So here's what happens watch this so when this metal plate contacts the metal underneath it creates a closed circuit, so electricity could flow and the horn could be - and you can see right over here - is an electrical connector and that connects to this metal plate and then Right here is another electrical connector and that connects to that metal plate.
 So we need these two wires to complete our circuit for our horn, so our wire right there is easily identifiable.
 We can see exactly where that goes.
 It goes into the last pin on that.